Court of equity: Australia

-Post-Revolution saw the abolishment of chancery courts in American states such as Massachusetts, New York, and Virginia.
-This was the result of equity being disfavoured and rejected, until late in the 19th century federal judges revived the equitable injunction.
-The early amendments of the United States Constitution explicitly acknowledged common law and equity as being clear divisions of jurisprudence.
-However, Rule 2 of the Federal Rules of Civil Procedure came into effect in 1938 to unite common law with equitable claims.

 India

 Unlike most countries, the equity jurisdiction always operated and was administered in conjunction with the law in India, through the courts, and not in resistance to it.
 Following the British codification of the law in India, equitable principles were embedded in the judicial frameworks of the courts.
 The courts have relied on equity "as a source of law to devise a new principle in a situation where the statute or codified law had no answer to a given situation".
 The Supreme Court of India recognised this fusion of the law by further expanding the application of its equitable and remedial powers in the areas of environmental degradation, tort law, strict liability doctrines and human rights.

 Scotland

-As there is no separate court in Scotland which exclusively operates an equity jurisdiction, the country’s legal system is classified as mixed.
+As there is no separate court in Scotland which exclusively operates an equity jurisdiction, the country's legal system is classified as mixed.
 The Court of Session controls both jurisdictions, by differentiating between common law and equity throughout cases brought before it.
 This provides greater certainty to parties, given that the court has the power to provide relief in either equity or common law where the party is not entitled to one or the other.
 As the two jurisdictions became indistinguishable, "what in effect was a rule in equity became in practice considered as common law".
 Scottish lawyers have raised concern that this system would create unjust decisions where cases are approached in terms of combining equity and common law reasoning.
 Others followed Lord Kames's view of a dual approach, whereby equity in the court existed for the purpose of creating "new equitable rules which gradually hardened into common law by virtue of their usage across time".